RSS Feed Scraping or How to Get Even More Content

 But if no one objects and authors themselves like seeing their content in RSS feed readers, it is only natural to wonder what the problem is with it that so many people talk about?

 One of the biggest problems is that when website owners use the RSS feeds in order to syndicate the content onto their websites, they use the feeds to provide constantly changing content on their websites rather than writing and posting their own articles and it in its turn raises legal/copyright issues (which will be covered further).

 Why do People Scrape RSS Feeds?

-With the help of RSS feeds people from all around the world are able to access content of any type: it also serves as a main reason why people would grab that content and use it on their websites.
+With the help of RSS feeds people from all around the world are able to access the content of any type: it also serves as the main reason why people would grab that content and use it on their websites.
 For instance, spammers seek high rankings in search engines to display their ads more productively.
 In order for them to do this, they need content but creating content by hand is time-consuming and difficult, especially when much of it is going to make no difference in the search engines.

 RSS feeds quickly come to rescue in this situation as it is a fairly easy way for spammers, website owners to fill their sites with content solely acquired from other websites.

 As in any web content scraping topic, RSS feed scraping also comes with hot topic of legality attached to it.

 Let’s start with saying that there is no definite answer to this question.
 The only thing we can do is to cover the topic from both sides and find the “golden medium”.

 Scrapers like to argue that if content writers and website owners distribute their data via an RSS feed it automatically creates a so-called “license” for others to use it.